geoffreylitt/convivial-paper/paper.md

 ---
+title: "🃏 Wildcard"
-title: "Wildcard: Spreadsheet-Driven Customization of Web Applications"
+subtitle: Spreadsheet-Driven Customization of Web Applications
 author: "[Geoffrey Litt](https://www.geoffreylitt.com/) and [Daniel Jackson](http://people.csail.mit.edu/dnj/)"
 bibliography: references.bib
 link-citations: true
 csl: templates/acm-sig-proceedings.csl
 reference-section-title: References
-acknowledgements: Thank you to Glen Chiacchieri, Steve Krouse, Daniel Windham, and Maggie Yellen for providing helpful feedback on this work.
+figPrefix:
+  - "Figure"
+  - "Figures"
+secPrefix:
+	- "Section"
+	- "Sections"
 abstract: |
   Many Web applications do not meet the particular needs of their users.
 Browser extensions and user scripts offer a way to customize web applications, but most people do not have the programming skills to implement their own extensions.